manasa-kulkarni/ParseMessages/README.md

 contents of the message as it would be displayed in an email viewer (such as Microsoft Outlook).

 ## Requirements
+- HTTP Ports 3000 and 8080 Available for use
 - Docker version 19.03.13

     OR